john-yohan-park/Python-Variable-and-Function-Printer/README.md

 # Smart Printer

 Ever wanted to...
-1. Print a variable with its variable name?
+1. Print a variable along with its variable name?
 2. Measure the runtime performance of your function?

 You've come to the right place :)